-- 1. Describe major concepts of each area of ministry studied. - 2.
+- Describe major concepts of each area of ministry studied. - 2.
 Acquire ministry skills in their area of interest and expertise. - 3.
-Understand and articulate the Free-Grace principles of progressive sanctification.
+Understand and articulate the grace principles of progressive sanctification.

 Required Courses in the MM Program

 RS-503 Research Methods, Writing and Technology SF-550 Spiritual Life TH-560 Hermeneutics TH-568 Soteriology